This medicine is subject to additional monitoring. This will allow quick identification

 after a single use.

-A 1 mL syringe should be used for an injection up to 1 mL of Hemlibra solution.
-A
+Use a 1 mL syringe to inject up to 1 mL of Hemlibra solution.
+Use a 2-3 mL syringe

-2-3 mL syringe should be used for an injection greater than 1 mL and up to 2 mL of
+to inject greater than 1 mL and up to 2 mL of Hemlibra solution.

-You will be given more information about this by your doctor or nurse.
+You will be given more information about this by your haemophilia doctor or nurse.

 Where to inject